Libyan oil fields remain shut, testing peace summit

 The protesters accuse the Tripoli-based government, which controls Libya’s Central Bank, of using oil revenues to fund military operations against Hifter’s forces.

+The shut-down of production in the south follows the weekend closure of all eastern export terminals.
+Only offshore fields and one smaller facility remain operational, the national oil company said.

 Oil, the lifeline of Libya’s economy, has long been a key factor in the civil war, as rival authorities jostle for control of oil fields and state revenue.
+Libya has the ninth largest known oil reserves in the world and the biggest oil reserves in Africa.

 It remains unclear whether the commitment to halt foreign interference announced in Berlin will prove any more effective in winding down the years-long war in Libya than past pledges that have been widely ignored.